rohitsanj/rohitsanj.github.io/_gsoc/final.md

 permalink: /gsoc/final-report
 ---

 This is my work product submission for the Google Summer of Code 2020 project on testbook.
-I have had an amazing time working with my amazing mentor Matthew Seal.
+I had an amazing time working with my mentor Matthew Seal.
 I would like to thank him for guiding me in every step of the way.

-## What work was done?
+## What work was done

 [Testbook][testbook] was built from scratch with the help of existing libraries such as [nbclient][nbclient] and [nbformat][nbformat].
 We have done 6 [releases][releases] of `testbook` so far and at the time of writing this report, we are currently at version `0.2.2`.